skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **lcdftb** *(boolean)* - Default: *False*

   When **lcdftb** is set to *True*, long-range corrected (LC) functional is added to SCC-DFTB.
-  In this case, the corresponding slater-koster files must be used.
+  In this case, the corresponding Slater-Koster files must be used.
 Check the **sk_path** carefully.

 \

 - **lc_method** *(string)* - Default: *'MatrixBased'*

-  This argument specifies detailed algorithms used in LC-DFTB.
+  This parameter specifies the detailed algorithms used in LC-DFTB.
-  The available options of this argument are the same as the original arguments of DFTB+.
+  The available options of the parameter are the same as the original ones of DFTB+.

   + *'Thresholded'*: Screening according to estimated magnitude of terms.
   + *'NeighbourBased'*: Uses a purely neighbour-list based algorithm.